guananya/jiraGPT/README.md

 ### Jupyter Notebook
 Change the variables in the first cell for the same variables mentioned in the 'How to use' section, following the same steps!

+### Future additions
+I'd want to make this more robust to error handling and explore efficiency.
+For example, for now, I add a slight lag to wait for the message to propogate through which may not be the best approach.
+I also want to add file support- it would be great to be able to upload, for example, a file of your code and have the model generate detailed ticket descriptions using that too.
+This added context could boost the quality of response significantly!
+Furthermore, I'd explore how to better format the output going into the Jira API call- right now it looks very raw, and I'd work more on refining that.